valepalo88/javaAcademy/PITCHME.md

  - When you need to fix a bug
  - When you do a code review

-Do it even when you think you don't have time
+> Do it even when you think you don't have time

+Note:
+ - Do you know what is a code review?

 ---

 ## When it's difficult

  - Application coupled to database schema
- - Change interfaces
+ - Change of already exposed interfaces

 ---